What is a Chargeback?

 Here are three common reasons customers dispute card transactions:

 - “Friendly Fraud”—When someone disputes a charge they think is fraudulent but actually isn’t.
-The most common reason for friendly fraud is transaction confusion—when the cardholder doesn’t recognize a charge on their statement that they or someone else in their household actually made.
+The most common reason for friendly fraud is transaction confusion—when the cardholder doesn’t recognise a charge on their statement that they or someone else in their household actually made.

 - Service issues—Although consumers would ideally contact merchants directly when they have service issues, such as shipping delays or receiving damaged product, some people simply dispute the purchase transaction in order to get a statement credit.